-Beach Plants and Sand Dunes were made for each other
+Beach Plants and Sand Dunes Were Made for Each Other

-The other beach grass which you have likely come across on your travels to the coast is called Gulf bluestem (Schizachyrium maritimum), considered to be the most important species of bluestem grass on the Gulf of Mexico.
-This is another perennial species of creeping grass which is readily identifiable by its silvery-blue leaves.
+The other beach grass that you have likely come across on your travels to the coast is called Gulf bluestem (Schizachyrium maritimum), considered to be the most important species of bluestem grass on the Gulf of Mexico.
+This is another perennial species of creeping grass that is readily identifiable by its silvery-blue leaves.
 The seed heads of this species mature in late summer and are distinguished by dense, silvery hairs.